 Maladaptive thoughts can't be totally eliminated

-A central tenet of the 'accepting and rolling with negative thoughts' approach is that our maladaptive thinking can never be completely controlled.
-Consciously trying to affect your thoughts, through methods like challenging maladaptive cognitions, or relaxation exercises, can only go so far.
+A central tenet of the "accepting and rolling with counterproductive thoughts" approach is that our maladaptive thinking can never be completely controlled.
+Consciously trying to affect your thoughts, through methods like challenging distorted thinking, or relaxation exercises, can only go so far.
 It's impossible to have total control over how you think.
-Sometimes we're going to feel insecure or negative or depressed or anxious.
+Sometimes we're going to feel insecure or pessimistic or depressed or anxious.
 That's just how life is.
 It's impossible to feel happy 100% of the time.

-Someone is just going to feel bad about themselves if they try to 'think positively' all the time.
+Someone is just going to feel bad about themselves if they try to "think positively" all the time.
 It can't be done.
 Even more than that, trying not to think of something sometimes has the effect of making you focus on it even more (e.g., if I told you to try not to imagine a purple cat).
-ACT argues that some people struggle with negative moods, particularly anxiety, so much because they put a lot of energy into curbing them, which paradoxically increases their power.
+ACT argues that some people struggle with distressing moods, particularly anxiety, so much because they put a lot of energy into curbing them, which paradoxically increases their power.

 Rolling with maladaptive thoughts

-So how do you handle your negative thoughts and feelings as they come up?
+So how do you handle your difficult thoughts and feelings as they come up?
 I can't describe all the techniques, but I'll cover the basic ideas.
-One important concept is realizing that while negative self-talk, anxiety, and depression may not feel great, they're usually harmless in the moment and you can still act while feeling them.
+One important concept is realizing that while harshly critical self-talk, anxiety, and depression may not feel great, they're usually harmless in the moment and you can still act while having them.
 The other big concept is that people can learn to experience unpleasant thoughts and sensations in a more detached way.
-We don't have to get sucked into and caught up in every thought that passes through our minds.
-Our negative thoughts are just another part of us as well.
-They're not necessarily 'bad' or evil.
+We don't have to get sucked into and caught up in every thought that passes through our mind.
+Our distressing thoughts are just another part of us as well.
+They're not necessarily bad or evil.

 Here's an example: Have the thought "I am an orange."
 When you did this you probably thought, "'I'm an orange'... uh... okay?..."
 It's a thought you had, but you didn't automatically go, "Oh no!
 I've turned into an orange!
 How did this happen?!?
 How can I change back?!!
 What if someone comes along and eats me?!?"
 However, when we have thoughts like, "No one likes me" or, "I won't be able to handle the job interview tomorrow", we're much more likely to get sucked in, treat them as true, or see them as a type of thinking that's a problem and must be purged.
 Someone will never stop having those kinds of thoughts, but with practice they can get better at not reacting to them.
 It can be visualized as standing by a river and briefly noting leaves as they drift by.

-If a negative mood comes on, such as nervousness or sadness, again the idea is not to fight it and end up inadvertently fanning the flames.
+If an upsetting mood comes on, such as nervousness or sadness, again the idea is not to fight it and end up inadvertently fanning the flames.
 This approach believes that our moods come and go, and if we don't overreact to them and let them run their course, we'll feel differently before long.
-For example, if someone starts to feel anxious, and they just 'be' with their anxiety and let it do its thing, it may pass within fifteen minutes.
+For example, if someone starts to feel anxious, and they just "be" with their anxiety and let it do its thing, it may pass within fifteen minutes.
 If they get freaked out by the fact that they're getting nervous symptoms they'll probably make it worse.

-Someone might try to mindfully meditate by sitting in a chair for ten minutes and closing their eyes.
-Once they begin, there's no 'right' way to feel.
-All they should aim to do is focus on their breathing, and if their thoughts wander, to let them go and come back to paying attention to their breath.
-During those ten minutes they may have all kinds of thoughts and sensations, some of which may be: "This isn't working", "I'm bored", "I feel even more nervous than usual", "My leg is uncomfortable", "I know I'm supposed to take my thoughts back to my breathing, but it's not that easy."
+You might try to mindfully meditate by sitting in a chair for ten minutes and closing your eyes.
+Once you begin, there's no "right" way to feel.
+All you should aim to do is focus on your breathing, and if your thoughts wander, to let them go and come back to paying attention to your breath.
+During those ten minutes you may have all kinds of thoughts and sensations, some of which may be: "This isn't working", "I'm bored", "I feel even more nervous than usual", "My leg is uncomfortable", "I know I'm supposed to take my thoughts back to my breathing, but it's not that easy."

 Again, the goal isn't to think a particular way.
 If your mind completely wanders for the entire time and you don't focus on your breath once, that's fine too.
 Inherent in this style of meditation is the idea that your mind can do whatever it does, and it's all acceptable, and you can observe it and not react to it.
-Again, it's definitely something you have to put in the time to practice.
+Again, it's easier said than done, and definitely something you have to put in the time to practice.

 Taking elements from both approaches

-The general approaches of 'challenging' and 'accepting' can both be useful in handling negative thoughts.
-I find the 'thought challenging and replacing' strategy is good for dealing with blatantly distorted or unrealistic ways of thinking.
+The general approaches of Challenging' and Accepting' can both be useful in handling maladaptive thoughts.
+I find the "thought challenging and replacing" strategy is good for dealing with blatantly distorted or unrealistic types of thinking.
 If someone has a thought like, "If I don't get along with everyone on this new team I joined, I'll never get the hang of socializing and I'll be alone forever!", it's pretty easy to identify how exaggerated it is and shoot it down.

-I don't think the challenging approach can totally clean up someone's thinking however, and the 'accepting' philosophy can be useful for dealing with what's left over.
-You can still have negative thoughts, but you let them float past you without reacting to them, and not let them prevent you from doing what you were going to do anyway.
+I don't think the Challenging approach can totally clean up someone's thinking however, and the Accepting philosophy can be useful for dealing with what's left over.
+You can still have unhelpful thoughts, but you let them float past you without reacting to them, and not let them prevent you from doing what you were going to do anyway.